gruvw/tiny-tower-help/content/purchases/_index.md

 * When it says restore purchase, click on it.

 Your VIP should be active on both towers!

 Note: You cannot transfer the purchase of VIP between stores (Apple/Play).
-Note:  Once a tower has VIP, the tower can be moved between platforms (iOS/Android)
+Note: Once a tower has VIP, the tower can be moved between platforms (iOS/Android).

 ## Booster

 The boosts have been around since v4.4.0 (May 2022) and can be found in the Buy More menu.
-The description on each can be found by pressing the i on the desired one.
+The description on each can be found by pressing the `i` on the desired one.

 The three boosts are:

-🔵  Supply Chain Booster - instant resupply of first 5 floors for 8 hours (blue timer on screen) 🟢  Tax Bonus Booster - 20% more coins for 8 hours (green timer on screen) 🔴  Sales Booster - triple coins from the elevator for 1 hour (red timer on screen)
+* 🔵 Supply Chain Booster - instant resupply of first 5 floors for 8 hours (blue timer on screen)
+* 🟢 Tax Bonus Booster - 20% more coins for 8 hours (green timer on screen)
+* 🔴 Sales Booster - triple coins from the elevator for 1 hour (red timer on screen)

 ## Piggy Bank